 inferno respectively, but they might have originated due to human error, and

 in such case, the "fix" proposed might be the wrong thing to do.

 EDB Postgres for Kubernetes will record when such fundamental errors occur, and will display them in the cluster Status.
 Which segues into…

-The CRD status includes a section for the managed roles' status, as shown below:
+The Cluster status includes a section for the managed roles' status, as shown below:

 Note the special sub-section

 EDB Postgres for Kubernetes) cannot honor, and which require human intervention.

 This section covers roles reserved for operator use and those that are not under declarative management, providing a comprehensive view of the roles in the database instances.

 The kubectl plugin also shows the status of managed roles

 In terms of backward compatibility, declarative role management is designed to ignore roles that exist in the database but are not included in the spec.
 The lifecycle of these roles will continue to be managed within PostgreSQL, allowing EDB Postgres for Kubernetes users to adopt this feature at their convenience.